Dalbenjr/Dalbenjr/README.md

 Feel free to explore my repositories and drop a star on anything you find interesting! 🌟 Thanks for stopping by!

-Now it highlights your role as a Junior PHP developer and includes that you're currently learning Laravel.
-Let me know if you need any further adjustments!